Table of contents

 M/F: all white (top and bottom).
 Warning: snow white!

-You’ll be given 2 pieces of sequined fabric.
-Don’t forget to bring a small sewing kit to make lightly worked accessories.
+You’ll be given two pieces of sequined fabric, please bring a small sewing kit to transform them into an accessory.

 L03 Let it shine, let it shine, let it shine!